 In this section, we adduce the results from pooled regressions where we incorporate variation across currencies to explain central bank behavior, rather than just variation across time.
 This is our preferred set-up for estimation, because variation across currencies is where the action is.

 Table 3 reports the results for the same specifications used in Table 2, except that the data is pooled, each currency with its own intercept.
 Column (1) shows the estimate for the baseline specification.
-All six base-case coefficients are correctly signed.
-Four of them are statistically significant: GDP share, exchange rate volatility, anchor currency dummy, and trade shares.
-The inflation differential has the expected negative effect on the demand for the currency, but the estimate is not statistically significant, suggesting that exchange rate volatility may better capture the stability of a currency.
+All six base-case coefficients, save foreign exchange turnover, are correctly signed.
+Three of them are statistically significant: GDP share, anchor currency dummy, and trade shares.
+Both the inflation differential and exchange rate volatility have the expected negative effect on the demand for the currency, but the estimates are not statistically significant.

-A one percentage point increase in GDP share induces an estimated 0.07 ppt increase in currency holding shares, while a one percentage point increase in trade share increases reserve holding share by 0.05 ppts.
-Finally, in line with the other results, a bilateral currency peg raises reserve currency shares by 0.04 ppts.
+A one percentage point increase in GDP share induces an estimated 0.9 ppt increase in the log odds-ratio of currency holding shares, while a one percentage point increase in trade share increases the log odds ratio of reserve holding share by 0.5.
+Finally, in line with the other results, a bilateral currency peg raises the log odds ratio of reserve currency shares by 0.5.
 (This is relevant essentially only for USD and EUR.)

 None of the coefficients on vulnerability to sanctions (distance in UN voting behavior) nor actual sanctions (whether trade sanctions, financial sanctions or both) is statistically significant.
 The coefficient on the lagged dependent variable is estimated at 0.91, implying a speed of adjustment of 0.09 per year and a half-life of about 7 years.

-Next, the results in Table 4 pertain to the dependent variable transformed using the logit transformation.
-Recall the two motivations for this functional form: it corresponds to a dependent variable that is restricted to the interval (0.00-1.00) and its non-linearity allows for a sort of tipping point.
-GDP share retains its significance, as does the currency peg dummy and trade share.

-Goldberg and Hannoui (2023) point out that (i) Switzerland holds a high fraction of its reserves in euros, because it trades so much with euro countries, which is in turn largely attributable to geographic proximity to the eurozone; and (ii) Switzerland’s weight in the conventional results increases over time, because the country has run such large balance of payments surpluses.
+Goldberg and Hannoui (2024) point out that (i) Switzerland holds a high fraction of its reserves in euros, because it trades so much with euro countries, which is in turn largely attributable to geographic proximity to the eurozone; and (ii) Switzerland’s weight in the conventional results increases over time, because the country has run such large balance of payments surpluses.
 This would produce an apparent shift from dollars to euros in the aggregate numbers, even if no individual central bank shifted from dollars to euros.
 Further, as noted, (iii) the composition of Russia’s holdings has shifted away from dollars.
 Goldberg and Hannoui find that these two countries, Switzerland and Russia, by themselves explain the downward trend of the dollars share in the aggregate statistics.
 We re-estimated our equation while excluding Switzerland or Russia.
 We find little effect on our estimates.

 One geopolitical variable is included in column (2): UN voting distance.
-This variable enters in significantly:, being farther in proximity results in higher holdings.
-This is the same result as in Goldberg and Hannoui (2023).

-As with the simple shares regression, none of the sanction-related variables enters the logit equation with statistical significance.
+This variable does not enter in significantly, with the point estimate indicating greater distance results in lower holdings.
+This is the same result as in Goldberg and Hannoui (2024).
+None of the sanction-related variables enters the logit equation with statistical significance.
+In appendix Table A1, the results for a simple shares as dependent variable regression are reported.

+Since in the currency-by-currency regressions, voting distance showed up with a positive coefficient for the USD, and negative for all other currencies, we consider unconstraining the distance coefficient across currencies.
+The results are reported in Table 4.

+The results remain largely unchanged, save for those related to political distance.
+Now, voting distance from the US shows up with a positive effect, while greater distance for all other issuer-countries lowers holdings, the more intuitive result.
+The effects are statistically significant, save for the Chinese yuan.

+We estimated a specification that unconstrained across currencies the coefficients on the sanctions variable, with little success.
+Hence, we are unable to detect a statistically significant effect – positive or negative – of sanctions imposition on currency holdings.